 Settling is a term used to describe the natural changes that will take place in a foundation due to time and weather.
 Over time, a new home will very gradually sink down further into the ground.
 Contractors take the climate and soil into account when overseeing a home’s construction, and they know to expect a bit of settling as time passes.

 Even brand-new homes are in grave danger; some of the worst damage our experts at Family Waterproofing Solutions have seen has been on homes less than 5 years old.
 Damage can be caused by improper soil preparation when the home is built, or by extreme weather conditions.
-For example: a home is built in the middle of a rainy fall season after a relatively wet summer; the expansive clay soil is as swollen as it can get.
+For example, a home is built in the middle of a rainy fall season after a relatively wet summer; the expansive clay soil is as swollen as it can get.
 Over the next 3 years, the house experiences normal settlement; but when an extreme drought hits in year 4, the clay retracts and the house plummets 5 inches in the space of just a few months.

 The biggest contributor to settling is soil expansion and contraction.
-As the soil loses or gains moisture and is exposed to the elements, it shifts beneath the weight of the structure.
+As the soil loses or gains moisture and is exposed to the elements, it shifts the weight of the structure.
 Soil expansion affects the foundations of about one-quarter of all American homes, according to the American Society of Civil Engineers.
 Even though a bit of soil expansion is to be expected, this naturally occurring settlement of the foundation can lead to problems.

 How to Distinguish Foundation Problems from Settling

 In order to diagnose a true foundation problem, you’ll need to look for more warning signs than just visible cracks in your foundation.
-Visible cracks in the foundation can be a first sign of a problem, but they can also be a sign of non-threatening settlement.
+Visible cracks in the foundation can be the first sign of a problem, but they can also be a sign of non-threatening settlement.
 A real foundation problem will have a combination of other signs, some of which we’ve listed below.

-Old houses might be charming, but advanced foundation problems definitely are not.
+Old houses might be charming, but advanced Foundation problems definitely are not.

 Cracks in Walls:

 This is one of the primary indicators that your foundation has been compromised.
-A jagged crack running off at a forty-five degree angle is a sure sign that your foundation is seriously shifting and has resulted in actually tearing the sheetrock apart.
+A jagged crack running off at a forty-five-degree angle is a sure sign that your foundation is seriously shifting and has resulted in actually tearing the sheetrock apart.